Schema architecture

 The links array provides typed references to external resources and internal DSDS entity relationships.
 Links combine external URL references and internal entity references into a single model.

-Every link requires a type and at least one of url (for external resources) or name (for internal DSDS entity references).
+Every link requires a kind and at least one of url (for external resources) or identifier (for internal DSDS entity references).
 Both can be present when an internal entity also has an addressable URL.

 Standard link types